If you have a question that isn’t answered here or in PsyArXiv’s policies page, please email psyarxiv@improvingpsych.org.

 Is this service a replacement for journals?

 PsyArXiv is not intended to replace journals.
 A preprint service is primarily intended to offer access to manuscripts before publication.
 However, in fields like physics and computer science, the popular arXiv.org preprint service (from which the PsyArXiv name comes) has become an integral part of the publication process.
 Posting one’s manuscript to arXiv greatly increases discoverability, meaning that one’s work is more likely to be seen, discussed, and cited.
 For science in the age of the Internet, the role of journals may become largely a way to collate research into relevant categories based on topic, discipline, or geography.
-However, formal peer review is an integral part of science, and journals play a critical role in facilitating this function.
+However, formal peer review is an integral part of science.
+Journals currently play a critical role in facilitating this function but journal-independent peer review platforms are increasingly common as well.

 Posting preprints, updating and other technical questions